Courtmoor day1 2021 069

 In Year 11, there is a session called ‘Conception & Misconception’, which looked at the emotional, physical and financial constraints of becoming a teen parent, using real life teen mums from Hampshire.

-A further session covered both mental health and careers.
-Sapphire, a local performer and song writer, performed covers and original work with her band, and went on to talk about career aspirations, how to believe in yourself, achieve goals and overcome the mental strain of revision for GCSEs.
+Further sessions cover both mental health and careers.
+We have had singers performing covers and original work leading to a talk about career aspirations, how to believe in yourself, achieve goals and overcome the mental strain of revision for GCSEs.

 My Future Self